betagouv/datapass/README.md

 RAILS_ENV=development rails s
 ```

+We use prettier on this project.
+Please configure your IDE accordingly: https://prettier.io/docs/en/editors.html .

 ### Production-like deployment

 For development purpose you may want to have a local iso-production application running.
 You can do it by running the deployment script instead of processing to a development deployment: